devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0-FundamentalLabs/APIM-4.2.0-Fundamentals-Lab12_Working-with-tenants/step4/step4.md

-- Check the API in publisher portal

-    - Go to the publisher portal and login as 'admin'

-    {{TRAFFIC_HOST1_80}}/publisher

-- Check the API in developer portal

-    - Go to the publisher portal and login as 'admin'
+- Go to the developer portal

     {{TRAFFIC_HOST1_80}}/devportal

+- Click the 'carbon.super' option and access the super tenant developer portal.
+Make sure that the API is not available in the super tenant.

-- Test the API in developer portal
+- Go back to the portal selection page and select the 'pizzashack.com'

+    {{TRAFFIC_HOST1_80}}/devportal

+- Login with the 'admin@pizzashack.com' user

-    Go to the API tryout page and test the API
+- To test the API in developer portal, go to the 'Try out' page and invoke the API after subscribing and generating the tokens.

 Continue to the next section.